-If you take Naproxen with quinolone antibiotics, such as or norfloxacin or ciprofloxacin you may have an increased risk of seizures, particularly if you have epilepsy.
+If you take Naproxen together with quinolone antibiotics, such as or norfloxacin or ciprofloxacin, you may have an increased risk of seizures, particularly if you have epilepsy.

 Probenecid may reduce the body’s removal of Naproxen.
-If you take this combination, inform your doctor if you develop Naproxen side effects; your dose may need to be lowered.
+If you take this combination together, inform your doctor if you develop Naproxen side effects; your dosage may need to be lowered.

 Non-prescription alternatives for the treatment of pain are: